It's All About Me

 'It's All About Me' is a song by American singer Mýa.
 It served as her debut single from her self-titled debut studio album and recorded as a duet with R&B singer Sisqó.
 A psychedelic R&B slow jam, "It's All About Me" was written and composed by Sisqó and Darryl Pearson, while the latter served as producer.
-It interpolated the composition “Moments in Love” by Art of Noise.
+It interpolates the composition "Moments in Love" by Art of Noise.

 Following its release, "It's All About Me" received generally mixed to positive reviews from contemporary music critics, whom compared Harrison to her contemporary peers Brandy and Monica.
-A commercial success, "It's All About Me" became a Top Ten hit on the Billboard Hot 100 for the week of May 16, 1998 where it peaked and spent three consecutive weeks at number six.
+A commercial success, "It's All About Me" became a top ten hit on the Billboard Hot 100 for the week of May 16, 1998 where it peaked and spent three consecutive weeks at number six.
 It fared better on the Hot R&B Singles chart, where it reached number two.
-Internationally, the single was a modest success; it reached the Top 20 in New Zealand and Top 40 in Canada.
+Internationally, the single was a modest success; it reached the top 20 in New Zealand and top 40 in Canada.

 The song's accompanying music video was filmed by director G. Thomas Ferguson and University Music CEO Haqq Islam.
 Given her artistic background, Harrison choreographed the dance routines and designed her own outfit - a red Chinese traditional wedding dress.
 The music video featured Harrison performing a strip tease and fencing with Sisqó after they meet following a concert from Sisqó's group, Dru Hill (Harrison, Sisqó, and Dru Hill were all label mates at the time on University Music).

 Background

+Through his work with Dru Hill, Darryl Pearson was introduced to Mya through their label CEO A. Haqq Islam and subsequently the pair began working on music together.

+According to producer Darryl Pearson, "It's All About Me" initially didn't start out as a duet between Mya and Sisqo.
+Pearson explained, "Sisqo and I wrote "It's All About Me."
+Sisqo wrote the lyrics and I did the music, expounding, "I got Sisqo to write "It's All About Me," and he didn’t know."
+However, Pearson acknowledges for intentional purposes, "I left him in the second verse."
+As a suggestion to the label, Pearson advised, "let’s leave Sisqo on there and make it a duet."
 In an interview with Rolling Stone magazine, Harrison described the concept behind "It’s All About Me": "It's not a conceited thing.
 Basically, I'm speaking for people who are in relationships but aren't getting their fifty percent.
 The song is about taking control.
 Personally, I'm not trying to get into relationships right now.
 But when I do, it's fifty-fifty."